 attitude ESTIMATION

-Attitude estimation is the process of computing a set of parameters that describe orientation using measurements (generally onboard measurements).
+Attitude estimation is the process of computing a set of parameters that describe spacecraft orientation using measurements (generally onboard measurements).
 Because attitude determination accuracy depends on data from remote, onboard attitude sensors, determination of the quality, change of quality, and improvement of quality (calibration) are inseparably associated with attitude determination.
 All available attitude measurements can be processed to compute a best-estimate time history of spacecraft attitude.
 This history is called ‘definitive attitude’.
 Most spacecraft now carry Onboard Computers (OBC) with the capability of computing the spacecraft’s own attitude parameters.
-Some attitude sensors now contain internal computers that are capable of autonomous attitude determination.
+Some attitude sensors now contain internal computers that are capable of autonomous attitude determination [18].

 attitude representations